BCATML's Annual Celebrating Languages Conference

 The Big Shift: It's Not About the Bot

-"The most common question I get from my collegues is: 'Will this replace me?'
+"The most common question I get from my colleagues is: 'Will this replace me?'
 After seeing my students interact with their AI agents, my answer is a confident no. However, it will absolutely replace the way we used to work.
+We moved from 'One-to-Many' instruction to Teacher-as-Orchestrator.
+The AI handles repetitive, high-volume tasks, freeing me to do what AI cannot: foster emotional connection, manage classroom dynamics, and design complex projects."

 Weekly Time Reallocation